-- □ Determine whether DFPS is able to place with relative and note evidence supporting decision.
+- Review Permanency Progress Report to determine: - Safety and well-being of child and whether child's needs, including any medical or special needs, adequately addressed.
 Tex.
 Fam.
-Code § 263.002(b) - ☐ Review Permanency Progress Report to determine: - Safety and well-being of child and whether child's needs, including any medical or special needs, adequately addressed.
-Tex.
-Fam.
 Code § 263.306(a-1)(5)(A) - Continuing necessity and appropriateness of child's placement, including for a child placed outside Texas, whether the placement continues to be in the child's best interest.
 Tex.
 Fam.
 Code § 263.306(a-1)(5(B) - Appropriateness of the child's primary and alternative permanency goals and whether DFPS has made reasonable efforts to finalize the permanency plan.
 Tex.
 Fam.
 Code § 263.306(a-1)(5)(C) - Whether the child has been provided the opportunity, in a developmentally appropriate manner, to express opinion about medical care.
 Tex.
 Fam.
-Code § 263.306(a-1)(5)(D) - For a child receiving psychotropic medication, whether the child has: - been provided non-pharmacological interventions. - seen prescribing physician every 90 days for review.
+Code § 263.306(a-1)(5)(D) - Whether the child has had the opportunity to identify a relative or designated caregiver.
+Tex.
+Fam.
+Code § 263.306(a-1)(5)(E) - For a child receiving psychotropic medication, whether the child has: - been provided non-pharmacological interventions. - seen prescribing physician every 90 days for review.
 (See Topical Checklist: Medical and Mental Health Care) Tex.
 Fam.
-Code § 263.306(a-1)(5)(E) - Whether child's education decision-maker identified, the child's education needs and goals identified and addressed, and any major changes in child's school performance or disciplinary events.
+Code § 263.306(a-1)(5)(F) - Whether child's Education Decision-Maker identified, the child's education needs and goals identified and addressed, and any major changes in child's school performance or disciplinary events.
 (See Topical Checklist: Education) Tex.
 Fam.
-Code § 263.306(a-1)(5)(F) - For child 14 years of age or older, whether transition services needed to assist the
+Code § 263.306(a-1)(5) (G) - For child 14 years of age or older, whether transition services needed to assist the child from substitute care to independent living are available in the child's community.
+Tex.
+Fam.
+Code § 263.306(a-1)(5)(H) - For a child whose permanency goal is APPLA: child's desired permanency outcome; and